The Free Speech Rights of High School Students

 Discussion Questions

-2. What should be the role of graduation speeches and student newspapers, respectively?
-Given those roles, when are schools justified in censoring graduation speeches and school newspapers?
+3. What should be the role of high school graduation speeches and student media, respectively?
+Given those roles, which often attract widespread attention, are schools ever justified in censoring graduation speeches and school-sponsored media?

-4. How might the conditions of a high school (public, private, or parochial) influence how administrators approach Free Speech?
+5. How might the type of high school (public, private, or parochial) influence how administrators approach Free Speech?
 Did you ever experience suppression of Free Speech in your high school?

 Activity